prtzl/stm32/docs/tools.md

 hexdump -C <file.bin>
 ```

-This command will display output in hex as well as ascii (similar to objdump with `-x`).
+This command will display output in hex (two characted per byte, 16 bytes per line) as well as ascii (similar to objdump with `-x`).